 As a school, we have identified six characteristics that we believe are fundamentally important and underpin every aspect of our children’s cognitive, social and emotional development and learning.
-These core behaviours are:
+These core attributes are:

-At Birley Spa, we foster a belief that every pupil can flourish as an inquisitive, intuitive and inspirational critical thinker and leader.
-Together, as a learning community, we work passionately to develop our core behaviours, as this provides a richness to learning both inside and outside of the classroom-learning environment.
-Everything we pursue as a school seeks to develop our pupils beyond them solely achieving a high academic attainment.
+At Birley Spa, every pupil can flourish as an inquisitive, intuitive and inspirational critical thinker and leader.
+Together, as a learning community, we work passionately to develop our core behaviours, as these provide a richness to learning both inside and outside of the classroom-learning environment.
+Everything we pursue as a school seeks to develop our pupils beyond them solely achieving high academic attainment.
 We strive to provide them with a set of personal strengths that will enable them to achieve their full potential both here and beyond life at school.

 The aims of the curriculum at Birley Spa Primary Academy are to:

 - Promote high standards in reading, writing and mathematics.

 - Promote high standards in all subject areas, behaviours for learning and in presenting work.

 - Allow children to develop a true knowledge of themselves.

 - Enable children to acquire knowledge and skills in all curriculum subjects.